M u l t i m e d i a

 Beer Pioneers: The American Craft Brewing Revolution

 This new craft beer wasn't an easy sell.
 Early craft brewers struggled to change the public's perception of American beer and the big breweries protected their territory.
 Even so, craft brewers fought the uphill battle, and found their audience.
-During this craft beer revolution: microbreweries were reborn, homebrewing was legalized, brewpubs resurged, and flavorful craft beer was re-introduced to the consumer in nearly one hundred different styles.
+During this craft brewing revolution: microbreweries reappeared, homebrewing was legalized, and brewpubs were born and flavorful craft beer was re-introduced to the consumer in nearly one hundred different styles.

-Beer Pioneers™ explores the history and evolution of craft beer in America, from Anchor Brewing and New Albion to Merchant du Vin and the Maltose Falcons.
-The documentary takes an in-depth look at the people, places and events behind the early craft beer renaissance and today's craft brewing revolution.
+Looking back at this short time in history, Beer Pioneers™ explores the history and evolution of craft beer in North America, from the earliest pioneering ventures like, Anchor Brewing, New Albion, Merchant du Vin, the American Homebrewers Association and the Maltose Falcons to the modern incarnations and spin-offs of the craft beer world like micro-distilling, brewers guilds and beer hotels.
+The documentary takes an in-depth look at the people, places and events behind the early grassroots efforts of the craft beer renaissance and today's thriving craft brewing revolution.

-Filmed over an 18 year period, director Jay Sheveck interviews many of the early pioneers and revisits dozens of historic breweries and events that helped shape the modern day craft brewing industry.
+Filmed over a 20 year period, director Jay Sheveck interviewed many of the early pioneers and revisited dozens of historic breweries and events that helped shape the modern day craft brewing industry.
+In all, Jay filmed over 100 interviews and 300-plus hours of footage on broadcast-quality Betacam and HD.
 Archival photos, films and breweriana compliment the narrative, shedding even more light upon the earliest days.

 |Title:||Beer Pioneers: The American Craft Brewing Revolution|